 Lowea s hiring 45,000 seasonal workers including more than 600 in Southern California

-There are 1 comment on the Pasadena Star-News story from 16 hrs ago, titled Lowea s hiring 45,000 seasonal workers including more than 600 in Southern California.
-In it, Pasadena Star-News reports that:
+There are 1 comment on the Inland Valley Daily Bulletin story from 17 hrs ago, titled Lowea s hiring 45,000 seasonal workers including more than 600 in Southern California.
+In it, Inland Valley Daily Bulletin reports that:

 Lowe's Companies Inc. announced this week that it is hiring more than 45,000 seasonal workers, including 662 in Southern California.
 The Mooresville, N.C-based home improvement chain plans to add a total of 1,640 workers in California.